joshsoftware/feather_cms/README.md

 This has basic HTTP authentication setup.The default username and password are feather/password and you can change this in feathers_controller.rb

       http_basic_authenticate_with name: 'feather', password: 'password', except: :published

+Template types can be added in the feather_cms initializer

+    eg. c.template_types = ["html", "haml"]

 # Features